SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

 \subsection{The Orientation of the Magnetic Field Throughout the CMZ}

-Building on the comparison of magnetic field scales presented in Section \ref{sec:surv_comp}, we study the distribution of projected polarization pseudovectors to determine systematic trends in the polarization angle (and by extension the magnetic field) throughout the CMZ.
+Building on the comparison of magnetic field spatial scales presented in Section \ref{sec:surv_comp}, we study the distribution of polarization pseudovectors to determine systematic trends in the polarization angle (and by extension the magnetic field) throughout the CMZ.
 The objective here is to quantify the extent to which the magnetic field derived from FIREPLACE connects to the large-scale magnetic field observed by PILOT and ACTPol.
 We plot the total intensity versus polarization angle in Figure \ref{fig:pol_vec_pix}, where the individual data points are colored based on the polarization percentage ($p$/$I\times$100) for each line-of-sight.
 The polarization angle distribution covers the full range of angles from -90\degree\ to +90\degree.
-Furthermore, an inspection of the observed polarization percentage of the observations reveals that polarization levels $\rm>$20\% are rare and only present at $I_{214}\lesssim$3,000 MJy sr$\rm^{-1}$.
-Only $\rm\sim{}30$ measurements have a polarization percentage $\rm>$20\%, comprising $\rm\ll$1\% of our entire data set.
-These high polarization measurements are likely a result of systematic effects or statistical fluctuations.
-The $I_{214}<$3000 \Mjsr\ regime corresponds to the peripheries of the molecular clouds in the CMZ, revealing that the polarization percentage is generally higher in regions of lower total $I_{214}$ emission.
-This $I_{214}$ emission regime is demarcated at its upper bound by the lower black horizontal dashed line shown in Figure \ref{fig:pol_vec_pix}.
+Furthermore, an inspection of the observed polarization percentage of the observations reveals that polarization levels $\rm>$20\% are rare ($\rm\leq$1\% of our total pseudovectors).

+The horizontal dashed lines divide the plot into different total intensity regimes.
+The $I_{214}\leq$3000 \Mjsr\ regime corresponds to the $I_{214}$ emission level of the peripheries of the molecular clouds in the CMZ, whereas $I_{214} \geq$30,000 \Mjsr\ corresponds to the brightest molecular emission in the CMZ of the most prominent CMZ clouds (e.g., Sgr B2, Sgr C, and the Brick molecular clouds).

+The higher polarization percentages of $\rm>$20\% are only present in the fainter $I_{214}$ emission regime, corresponding to only $\sim$100 lines-of-sight.
+These high polarization measurements connect to the previously observed trend that the polarization percentage is generally higher in the fainter peripheries of CMZ molecular clouds.
+These high values could also indicate large-scale, low-surface brightness emission is missing in our observations due to the OTFMAP mode.